Mitraaaaa/Restaurant/README.md

 # Data-Structure Project

+This project is written by Mitra Omrani & Shaghayegh Shahbazi

 * This project's menu is in console, the main focus is on the algorithms.

 ## This project is for restaurant administraition for the following matarials